-By embedding these good governance principles within the Organization & Processes step, institutions can enhance their operational effectiveness and ensure that their internal structures support long-term goals.
-This step also strengthens transparency and accountability, fostering trust among stakeholders.
+By embedding these good governance principles within Organization & Processes, institutions can enhance their operational effectiveness and ensure that their internal structures support long-term goals.
+This process also strengthens transparency and accountability, fostering trust among stakeholders.
 Continuously improving organizational processes ensures that institutions remain adaptable and resilient in the face of evolving challenges, contributing to their overall sustainability and success.